All Episodes

 Well, you're exactly right.

-And it he may be right.
+And he may be right.

 Louis, hang on one second.

-The speaker of the House is running to the podium here.
+The Speaker of the House is running to the podium here.

 Here he is.